 To create a Git repository, nothing else is absolutely necessary than these few trivial commands:

-$ mkdir kev-code $ cd kev-code/ $ git init
+$ mkdir kev-code

 But after reading some documentation and user experiences on the web, it looks like Git has some limitations when dealing with the root of a repository history.
 As I plan to heavily manipulate the commit history (to do some kind of code archaeology and history reconstruction), I need to have the widest time latitude to play with commits.

 In this situation, I came to the conclusion that it’s a good idea to create an empty commit at the start of your repository life, and date it to the start of epoch.
-In the future, I’ll be able to leverage this intial commit as an ordinary history point from which I can start a branch.
+In the future, I’ll be able to leverage this initial commit as an ordinary history point from which I can start a branch.
 Then in this branch I’ll be free to mess up the history, until merging my changes back in the mainline tree.

 So, let’s create an empty commit: